-Students with disabilities and diverse learning styles are welcome in this course.
-If you have a disability or health consideration that may require accommodations, please approach me and/or Accessibility Services as soon as possible.
-Accessibility Services staff are available by appointment to assess your specific accommodation needs, provide referrals to academic resources, and arrange appropriate accommodations.
-The sooner you let us know your accessibility needs, the quicker we can assist you to achieve your learning goals in this course.
-Visit the Accessibility Services registration process for more information.
+Students with diverse learning styles and/or accessibility needs are welcome in this course.
+In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me, student services and/or the Accessibility Services Office as soon as possible.
+Students who believe they require accommodations and are unsure where to begin can speak to an academic advisor in student services for guidance and referrals.

+Accessibility Services staff are available by appointment to assess specific needs, provide referrals to supportive services and arrange appropriate accommodations.
+The sooner you let us know your needs, the quicker we can assist you in achieving your learning goals in this course.
+Once you have obtained an accommodation plan from Accessibility Services, please share your accommodation letter with your instructor and student services.